Azure-Samples/azure-messaging-framework-serverless-kickstart/docs/event-schema-versioning.md

 ## Overview

-The complexity and frequency of schema changes are usually overestimated and we need to add more information or modify the definition for a better developer experience.
+The complexity and frequency of schema changes are usually underestimated and we need to add more information or modify the definition for a better developer experience.

 ![Event Schema Versioning](./assets/event-schema-versioning.png)